JJ/hoborg/text/text.md

 I was dodging bullets or rather the sound of them and meanwhile trying to move Three-M to a ramp that lead to the belly of the ship, where at least there would be a few inches of steel between us and the rest of the world.
-There was nobody else abovedecks, since by now it was either the guys manning the gun who might be reloading now for all I knew or people who had no business being exposed to bullets, so It was weird to see some strange shapes in front of me, towards the poop of the boat and right between the ramp that was my destination and me.
+There was nobody else above board, since by now it was either the guys manning the gun who might be reloading now for all I knew or people who had no business being exposed to bullets, so It was weird to see some strange shapes in front of me, towards the poop of the boat and right between the ramp that was my destination and me.

-Thoseo shapes developed into three guys, dressed in tights; one of them run to the poop, gun in hand, and the other two just started to shoot.
+Those shapes developed into three guys, dressed in tights; one of them run to the poop, gun in hand, and the other two just started to shoot.